 We don’t hate all plastic.
 Rather we think it is a wonderful product being badly abused.

 So while we believe that long-lasting plastic products that are recycled at the end of life have an important role to play ( see the plastic we use), using plastic to make one-use, throwaway objects that become everlasting litter is dumb.

 We cut unnecessary non-biodegradable plastics.
 This includes

-- Items for which there is a viable natural alternative like cotton
+Items for which there is a viable natural alternative like natural bristle brushes.

 Not in our bin or why we don’t recycle plastic